automata-network/multiprover-avs-operator-setup/prover/README.md

 ```

 - You can replace `/data/mainnet` with the directory that you intend to put the blockchain data in.
 We recommend using a filesystem that supports snapshots in case of data corruption.
 - As a default, you can use https://ethereum-rpc.publicnode.com as the ETH_ENDPOINT.
+The `ETH_ENDPOINT` doesn’t need to be an archive node.

 **Setting `scroll_endpoint` config in prover.json**
 - If running the Scroll Archive node on the same host as the prover, set `scroll_endpoint` to http://172.17.0.1:8545